 You will not receive advice or a recommendation from us.
 We may ask you some questions to narrow down the selection of products that we will provide details on.
 You will then need to make your own choice about how to proceed.
 We arrange insurance cover with a single insurer to meet your requirements and will help you with any ongoing changes you have to make.

-3. The capacity in which we are acting/who we are representing
+3. The capacity in which we are acting

-4. The capacity in which we are acting/who we are representing
+4. The capacity in which who we are representing

 We only offer cover from a single insurer HDI Global Specialty SE in respect of pet insurance for policies taken out or renewed prior to 31st December 2021.

 5. Disclosure of information – Consumers

 We rely upon the information you provide to us to decide whether or not to insure your pet and to decide the terms and conditions to be applied.
 English Law states that you must provide honest and accurate answers to all of the questions asked by us during the application process such as all known factors relating to the health, condition and behaviour of your pet.

 You must take reasonable care in response to the questions and statements concerning this insurance.
 If you fail in your duty of reasonable care not to make a misrepresentation to us, we may exercise certain remedies which include cancelling the policy, retaining premiums or reducing the benefits due in the terms of the policy.